taminomara/syntax-diagrams/docs/source/describe.rst

     This is a shortcut for creating a `Choice` with a :func:`skip` and a single element.

-    Use :func:`optional` to create this description in Python.

     **Dict keys:**

     -   :python:`optional: Element[T]`, *required*